mitander/membank/README.md

 );
 ```

 **The difference:** Your LLM isn't guessing anymore.
-It **knows** exactly what `authenticate_user()` touches — the login endpoint, session middleware, API gateway. **No more broken suggestions.
+It **knows** exactly what `authenticate_user()` touches - the login endpoint, session middleware, API gateway.

+**No more broken suggestions.
 No more missed dependencies.**

-## Why Membank?

-- **Sub-millisecond queries** — Real-time context injection that doesn't slow down your LLM
+## Built to be Fast and Reliable

+**Deterministic by design.
+Built like financial trading systems.**

+- **Sub-millisecond queries** via LSM-tree storage optimized for write-heavy ingestion
-- **Actually reliable** — 500+ deterministic tests simulate network failures, disk corruption, memory pressure
+- **Actually reliable** with 500+ deterministic tests simulating network failures and corruption
+- **Zero data races** with single-threaded core architecture
-- **Production-ready** — Arena memory model eliminates entire bug classes, zero hidden allocations
+- **Memory safe** using arena allocation model that eliminates entire bug classes
 - **Zero dependencies** — Pure Zig, single binary, no complex deployment
-- **Proven patterns** — Built like financial trading systems (because they have to work)

-## Architecture

-**Built like financial trading systems — fast, reliable, deterministic.**

-- **LSM-tree storage** — Optimized for write-heavy ingestion with blazing fast reads
-- **Single-threaded core** — Data races are impossible by design
-- **Arena memory model** — Bulk allocation/deallocation eliminates memory bugs
-- **Virtual file system** — Same production code runs in deterministic tests
+- **Simulation tested** — Same production code runs in deterministic failure scenarios
-- **Simulation testing** — Reproduce catastrophic failures deterministically

-> *"Your LLM finally has a memory that doesn't suck.
-We're as excited about this as you should be."*

 ## Development